 Reliable Key-Value Storage

 Persistent by design.
-Calm to operate.
+Ready for agents.

 Live workflow